AyaanKhan0111/MusicStreamingandRecommendationSystem/README.md

 preprocessing.py: Python script for extracting audio features and storing them in MongoDB.

 Phase 2: Music Recommendation Model
 In this phase, Apache Spark is utilized to train a music recommendation model.
-The model uses ALS Model for enhanced accuracy.
+The model now uses the K-Means clustering algorithm for enhanced accuracy.
 The tasks include:

-1) Training a recommendation model using Apache Spark's MLlib
+1) Training a recommendation model using Apache Spark's MLlib with the K-Means clustering algorithm.
 2) Evaluating the model's performance using relevant metrics.
 3) Saving the trained model for future use.